Alexander-T-Moss/Hex-Zero/Mods/Alexander_T-Moss/Handles/README.md

 ## Where To Install
 ![image](https://github.com/Alexander-T-Moss/Hex-Zero/assets/54496326/402bcebe-7aee-4caf-a0a3-537305239ca0)
-Mount on the top-most frame extrusions and double as side panel retaining clips (_replacing the mid clip that's originally there_)
+Mount on the top-most frame extrusions and double as side panel retaining clips (_replacing the mid clip that's originally there_).
+You will need to pre-load an additional M3 Hexnut if you can't use LDO drop-in nuts, to be able to install the handles!

 ## Required Hardware
 | Name | Quantity |